knative/ux/user-research/contributor-research/Key-Findings.md

 - ### **Perceived Value and Reputation of Knative**

-	-   **Associations with Reputable Organizations:** Contributors appreciate Knative’s structured environment and its association with reputable organizations like RedHat, Google, and CNCF:  *"Knative is kind of a growing repository, growing project... previously owned by Google and then go to CNCF."*
+	-   **Associations with Reputable Organizations:** Contributors appreciate Knative’s structured environment and its association with reputable organizations like Red Hat, Google, and CNCF: *"Knative is kind of a growing repository, growing project... previously owned by Google and then go to CNCF."*
 	-   **Engineering Excellence:** The project’s reputation for high-quality engineering attracts contributors who want to learn and grow in their careers: *"It has a good reputation in terms of engineering."*

 - ### **Community Impact and Contributor Retention**